UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Algy:** What's up, Trevor?
 I think that Mark is travelling right now.
 So right now, what did you say?

-**Trevor:** Yeah, marks out so we can get some questions flowing, and we'll be able to start answering those.
+**Ryan:** Yeah, marks out so we can get some questions flowing, and we'll be able to start answering those.

 **Algy:** Okay, nice.
 So let's look at that channel because there's a question where they type in Pre AMA Channel.

-**Trevor:** Pre AMA Channel.
+**Ryan:** Pre AMA Channel.

 ## Polymorphs